SLU is Here For You

 The YWCA of Metro St. Louis has volunteer advocates who can speak to victims, meet a victim at a local hospital, and/or assist a victim with making a police report.

-National Hotlines and Live Chats for Immediate Services
+National Hotlines and Live Chats for Immediate Crisis Services

 Please note that some live chat options listed below are not available around the clock.
 Live chat availability is noted by each option when they are known.